YudhistiraTA/YudhistiraTA/README.md

 ### 💻 Work

-Currently also handling mobile development using Flutter with a Go backend
+Currently also handling mobile development using Flutter with a Go backend.

+Also currently undergoing a Computer Science bachelor program.

 ### 📚 Literature